Daniel Remiszewski

 4. Clinical nurse specialists

-A bachelor’s degree is a prerequisite for most MSN and DNP programs, so individuals who begin their nursing education with a diploma or associate degree will need to complete their BSN prior to pursuing nursing career pathways that require advanced degrees.
+A bachelor’s degree from a university is a prerequisite for most MSN and DNP programs, so individuals who begin their nursing education with a diploma or associate degree will need to complete their BSN prior to pursuing nursing career pathways that require advanced degrees.

 The median salary of APRNs is $54 per hour, according labor statistics and to recent surveys.
 The job outlook for Nurse Practitioners is projected to have a 40% growth rate by 2031, resulting in 118,600 APRN job openings.
 Reaching APRN status offers not only higher salaries and growth opportunities but also the chance to make a significant impact in the healthcare industry.